The exterior of the AGO, from Dundas Street West, 2017. Photo: AGO.

 The AGO is not hosting groups at this time.
 You can email Group Sales directly with any questions at firstname.lastname@example.org

 To create a touchless visitor experience, Gallery maps and handheld guides are not currently available.

-Coat check is temporarily closed.
-Visitors are asked to leave all oversized bags and items at home, and to be prepared to wear their backpacks on the front side of their body.
+The coat check is open.
+Please travel light, as wait times for coat check may be longer than usual.
+Visitors are asked to leave all oversized bags at home, and if they are able to wear their backpacks on the front side of their body.

-Bags, knapsacks, briefcases and parcels larger than 45 x 40 x 15 cm (18 x 16 x 6 in.) are not permitted in the galleries.
+Bags, knapsacks, briefcases, and parcels larger than 45 x 40 x 15 cm (18 x 16 x 6 in.) are not permitted in the galleries and will need to be checked in the coat check.
 Use of the unsupervised umbrella stand is free.

 The AGO allows photography for personal use only, except where indicated.
 We ask that you respect the rights of artists and their representatives under Canadian copyright law.
 Selfie sticks are not permitted.